harvard-lil/capstone/capstone/capweb/templates/action/index.md

 These solutions should prioritize court convenience, high quality public access, reliability, cost effectiveness and comprehensiveness.
 And they should offer the courts at least three things:

 * _Self-publishing tools_ – Easy-to-use, high quality, cost effective self-publishing tools adapted to the existing editorial workflow of the court.
-* _Public access website_ – A public website affording free, open access to the court opinions in HTML and PDF, with vendor-neutral and medium-neutral citation.
+* _Public access website_ – A public website affording free, open access to newly issued court opinions in HTML and PDF, with vendor-neutral and medium-neutral citation.
 The website should provide customizable metadata fields, a search engine suited to legal information, an API to enable programmatic access and bulk downloads and Web accessibility compliance for users with disabilities.
 * _Professional support and service_ – An experienced support and service team dedicated to helping courts fulfill their publishing and access goals.
 {: add_list_class="spacious-list bullets" }